 In order to transfer personal information to third parties in territories that do not have a finding of adequacy by the applicable authority and regulations, we enter into agreements with the Transferees ensuring appropriate and suitable safeguards based on standard contractual terms adopted by the European Commission.
 Where we make transfers to Transferees in the US, we may in some cases rely on applicable standard contractual clauses, binding corporate rules, the EU-US Privacy Shield or any other equivalent applicable arrangements.
 If you would like a copy of such arrangements, please contact us using the contact details below.

 For further information about any rights that might be available to you in relation to the personal information we hold about you, please refer to our website or contact us at firstname.lastname@example.org.

-To modify the information that we hold about you, you can contact us at firstname.lastname@example.org in order to modify the same.
-You can easily modify certain types of information from your personal profile page on our website.
+To modify, or ask for the removal of the information that we hold about you, you can contact us at email@example.com with your case in subject.
+You can easily modify certain types of information from your personal profile page on our platform.

 A cookie is a small piece of text stored on your computer or device when you visit a website or an app.

 We are constantly striving to improve functionality on the ANote site through technology changes.
 This may mean a change to the way in which personal information is collected or used.
 The impact of any technology changes which may affect your privacy will be notified in this privacy notice at the time of the change.